thwaller/protonvpn-ufw/README.md

 7. NL-FREE#2 : 217.23.3.91

 ### To do
-Ideally this will be a more comprehensive script.
+1. Ideally this will be a more comprehensive script.
 Until then, the rules need to be set and tested

-### To Upload
-Edits are needed to local config files, to be uploaded once final
+2. Need to further restrict by interface and port?
+3. Alternatives to using ufw
+  a. shorewall
+  b. iptables

+### Local Files of Interest
 1. /etc/ufw/sysctl.conf
 2. /etc/default/ufw
 3. /etc/sysctl.conf